-“The Ramzi’s method is using placenta/chorionic villi location as a marker for fetal gender detection at 5 weeks gestation was found to be highly reliable.
-This method correctly predicts the fetus gender in 97.2% of males and 97.5% of females early in the first trimester.
+“The theory uses the placenta/chorionic villi location as a marker for fetal gender prediction this was found to be highly reliable.
+This method correctly predicted the fetus gender in 97.2% of males and 97.5% of females early in the first trimester.

 ABDOMINAL AND VAGINAL SCAN

 Unlike an abdominal ultrasound, a transvaginal scan is performed when the ultrasound wand is inserted in to the vaginal canal in order to take photos from inside.
 These internal scans are used earlier in the pregnancy (5-8 weeks) to help the sonographer to obtain a higher quality view and to also check for multiple pregnancies.